 - if retains of the lot are available, these might be retested to verify that the testing results after real-time aging remain acceptable

-- the maintenance and calibration records of the equipment for manufacture and for testing may be reviewed to verify that no repairs were required and no equipment was identified as out-of-calibration
+- the maintenance and calibration records of the equipment for manufacture and testing may be reviewed to verify that no repairs were required and no equipment was identified as out-of-calibration

-In our case study the product was not returned and we did not have the lot number.
+In our case study, the product was not returned, and we did not have the lot numbers.
 Therefore, we may need to review distribution records to that distributor and/or the customer to narrow down the possible lots to one or more lots.
 Then we would need to perform the same type of review of lot history records for each potential lot.
 In the future, the UDI bar codes that are on products and product labeling will facilitate the identification of lots, because the UDI bar codes will be scanned into each patient’s electronic medical record and the production identifier (PI) portion of the code will tell manufacturers exactly which production lot was involved.

 Packaging Complaint Investigation when product IS returned

-There are an enormous number of articles and studies on the topic of package testing and package design for sterile medical devices.
-If you have a question, you can probably find a dissertation or two on any obscure aspect of packaging you are interested.
+There is an enormous number of articles and studies on the topic of package testing and package design for sterile medical devices.
+If you have a question, you can probably find a dissertation or two on any obscure aspect of packaging you are interested in.
 For example, Jordan Montgomery is a packaging engineer/technical fellow with Medtronic.
 He performed a thorough investigation comparing testing methods for the EN ISO 898-5 with the ASTM F88 method.
 A dissertation I read also attempted to correlate between burst test results and peel testing results for the same packaging.